micans/bash-utils/README.md

    #
 pick -Ai foo::foo^1,add < data.txt

+   # pick columns foo bar with rows where tim fields are larger than zero.
+   # multiple @ selections are possible; default is AND, use -o for OR.
+   # tim can refer to a newly computed variable
+   #
+pick foo bar @tim/gt/0 < data.txt

    # as the first, also output new column doodle which is column yam with column
    # bob subtracted and constant value '1' added. (interval length for inclusive bounds)
    #